karton/karton/docs/props.md

 The package names are those used by the distro you are using for the image.

-Note that somwe packages, like `python`, will be installed automatically by Karton as they are needed for it to work.
+Note that some packages, like `python`, will be installed automatically by Karton as they are needed for it to work.
 You should not rely on this and explicitly install everything you need.